Van Driver Accident: Solicitor sets out how to claim compensation for personal injury & lost income

-Van driver accident victim finds out in an online question and answer how to claim for lost income when employer is only paying SSP following a collision with a car; how to claim for personal injury; the records you should keep; evidence to support lost income; compensation payouts for injury and accessing specialist solicitor free online assistance.
+Van driver accident: find out in an online question and answer – how to claim for personal injury and lost income lost income when employer is only paying SSP following a collision with a car; discover the records to keep to support a personal injury claim & evidence to support lost income; compensation payouts for injury and specialist solicitor free online assistance.

 Van Driver Accident Question